aldompe95/harmonizeproject/README.md

 * "Import Error" - Ensure you have all the dependencies installed.
 Run through the manual dependency install instructions above.
 * No video input // lights are all dim gray - Run 'python3 ./videotest.py' to see if your device (via OpenCV) can properly read the video input.
 * python3-opencv installation fails - Compile from source - [Follow this guide.](https://pimylifeup.com/raspberry-pi-opencv/)
+* w, h, or rgbframe not defined - Increase the waiting time from 0.75 seconds - Line 330 {time.sleep(.75)}

 # Contributions & License